 We advise candidates to read the how to apply page thoroughly for details of the application process and timetable.
 All candidates apply for Mathematics on the UCAS form.
 On the SAQ (or the COPA, if you are an overseas student), you will be asked to indicate whether you are applying for 'Mathematics' or 'Mathematics with Physics'.
 Candidates invited for interviews at King's sit a written test lasting one hour, and have one or two interviews with college mathematics staff, in which we assess your mathematical skills and motivation.

-The number of offers for Mathematics varies from year to year, but we would expect to make between twelve and fifteen offers.
+The number of offers for Mathematics varies from year to year, but we would expect to make between fifteen and twenty offers.
 It is not necessarily more difficult to gain admission to Cambridge if you apply to a prestigious college.
 It has, in the past, been easy to persuade other colleges to take some of our gifted candidates through the pool system in years when we have been over-subscribed.

 The Faculty of Mathematics produces a Guide to Admissions with more detailed information about the course as well as a guide to STEP resources and a reading list.
 This guide can be downloaded from the Faculty website.